xKiwiLabs xKiwiLabs

 This doesn’t mean they don’t learn to code.
 They do — through exposure, through reading what the AI generates, through modifying it, through debugging it when it doesn’t work.
 But the coding was never the point.
 The thinking was the point.
 The AI let us get to the thinking faster.

 This principle applies far beyond coding.
 In any discipline, AI can remove mechanical bottlenecks — formatting, literature searching, drafting initial structures, generating examples — so students can spend more time on the intellectual work that actually develops expertise.
-We’ve seen the same effect in our own work: once we moved everything into VS Code with AI assistants, the time we spent on overhead collapsed and the time we spent on actual thinking expanded.
-The same shift applies to students.
 The question isn’t “can students do this without AI?”
 It’s “what can students learn to think about when the mechanical overhead is reduced?”

 Transparency Over Surveillance